thenfour/LibCC/readme.txt

-	- log size limiting or other splitting techniques o test EVERY function... i know they don't even all build correctly. x string
-		- add ConvertString() overloads which return the resulting string?
+	- log size limiting or other splitting techniques o test EVERY function... i know they don't even all build correctly. x string x add ConvertString() overloads which return the resulting string?
 Actually "ToUnicode" or "ToMBCS" would be appropriate for that.
 	- format
-		- Use the line-separator character (0x2028) and the paragraph-separator character (0x2029) to divide plain text.
+		x Use the line-separator character (0x2028) and the paragraph-separator character (0x2029) to divide plain text.
 A new line is begun after each line separator.
 A new paragraph is begun after each paragraph separator.
 	- blob
 	- result
 	- pathmatchspec